Reds vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has put up 29 hits with seven doubles, seven home runs and 10 walks.
-He has driven in 18 runs with one stolen base.
+- Robert has 31 hits with eight doubles, seven home runs, 10 walks and 18 RBI.
+He's also stolen one base.

-- Robert brings a four-game streak with at least one hit into this contest.
-During his last five outings he is batting .400 with a double, two home runs, six walks and five RBI.
+- Robert hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .471 with two doubles, two home runs, six walks and five RBI.

 Robert Recent Games